lhalf/licenses/README.md

 ```

 ## Commands

 ### Collect

-Collects all licenses for the specified dependencies into a folder.
+Collects all licenses of the specified dependencies into a folder.

-Prints a warning for the following:
+Prints a warning:

 - If the crate had no declared license on [crates.io](https://crates.io/)
 - If no licenses were found for a crate
 - If the found licenses did not match those declared by the author on crates.io